lukelbd/vim-succinct/README.md

 See also
 ========

-If you find this plugin useful, I also highly recommend two other tools I developed:
+If you find this plugin useful, I also highly recommend the following:

 * The [vim-scrollwrapped plugin](https://github.com/lukelbd/vim-scrollwrapped), which
   toggles "wrapped" lines automatically for non-code documents (like markdown, RST, and